Daher Aerospace Takes Off with Tensor

 Asked whether Daher had any plans to extend their Tensor system, Lisa said that the company is investigating two possible avenues for expansion:

 - The automated Fire Roll Call facility within Tensor.NET has the ability to produce an automatic attendance list.
 This would suit Daher’s safety requirements.
 On activation of a fire alarm panel, the system generates automated roll-call reports listing the names and departments of on-site cardholders.
 These reports are available either as print-outs or via the new Tensor Fire Roll Call mobile phone app, where fire marshals ‘check’ people off removing them in real-time from those remaining in the building.

-- The Self-Service Visitor Management App (SSVM), which would make Daher’s visitor check-in process more secure and to lighten the receptionist’s workload.
-This phone app runs on any compatible iOS / Android touchscreen devices.
-It transforms the tablet into self-service checking-in kiosk, prompting visitors to Check In or Out against a pre-planned appointment or book an ad hoc, one-off visit; simultaneously notifying their hosts and automatically enrolling the visitor onto the visitor management system.
+- The Self-Service Visitor Management App (SSVM), which would make Daher’s visitor check-in process more secure and lighten the receptionist’s workload.
+This phone app runs on any compatible iOS/Android touchscreen device.
+It transforms the tablet into a self-service checking-in kiosk, prompting visitors to Check-In or Out against a pre-planned appointment or book an ad hoc, one-off visit; simultaneously notifying their hosts and automatically enrolling the visitor onto the visitor management system.
 It supports multiple visitor types (Visitor/Contractor/Employee).